-My research will examine the connection between the spatial manifestation of the biblical God and his personality as they are expressed in his relationship with the Children of Israel, according to the narrative flow of the Pentateuch.
+My research will examine the connection between the spatial manifestation of the biblical God and his personality as they are expressed in his relationship with the Israelites, according to the narrative flow of the Pentateuch.
 I will attempt to do so through a distinction between the different literary layers that make up biblical literature, and in comparison with the Bible’s surrounding cultures.
 In addition to contributing to the study of ancient Israelite religion and biblical literature, this project will contribute to a wider understanding of various religious concepts, metaphor and representation in religious language, and the role of myth in providing meaning to ritual.

-In addition to the fields of Biblical Studies and Jewish Thought in which I have specialized thus far, I will devote effort in making myself more familiar with the fields of Religious Studies and Anthropology of Religion, which will allow me to delve deeper in understanding the connections between myth and ritual, and with linguistic theories that will enable me to engage in a discussion of literal versus metaphoric reading.
-I will also study other ancient languages with the goal of gaining intimate familiarity with diverse texts of that time period.
+In addition to the fields of Biblical Studies and Jewish Thought in which I have specialized thus far, I will devote effort to making myself more familiar with the fields of Religious Studies and Anthropology of Religion.
+This work will allow me to delve deeper in my understanding of the connections between myth and ritual, and also will enable me to fully master the linguistic theories that illuminate the distinction between literal versus metaphoric reading.
+I will further my study of other ancient languages with the goal of gaining intimate familiarity with diverse texts of that time period.
 The rich intellectual environment of the Martin Buber Society of Fellows is an ideal home for this project, and I hope that I will be granted this valuable opportunity to become a part of it.